 PSALMS 34:4 (David)

-Note: Even if we consider that we do not fulfil any of the other qualities which carry the promises of deliverance, this one can be claimed by anyone who is prepared to seek God.
+Note: Even if we consider that we do not fulfill any of the other qualities which carry the promises of deliverance, this one can be claimed by anyone who is prepared to seek God.
 How do we do it?
 (See #5.638 Note).
 Seeking God can also bring many other benefits besides deliverance from some oppression.
 It can obtain for us forgiveness (2 Chronicles 7:14), understanding (Psalm 14:2; Proverbs 2:1-9; 28:5), meekness (Zephaniah 2:3), righteousness (Zephaniah 2:3; Hosea 10:12; Matthew 6:33), justification (Galatians 2:17), as well as the kingdom of God (Matthew 6:33; Luke 12:31), and rest (2 Chronicles 14:7).
 If we seek God with all of our hearts, then God will surely deliver us from all our fears, including any kind of sin.

 PSALMS 34:7 (David)